Chronological, Sequential, and Consecutive Order

 Activity #2 – Chronological, Sequential, and Consecutive Order Organizers

-FREE Sequencing Writing Activity
+Sequencing Writing Activity for Upper Elementary

 Activity #3 – Sequencing Activity

-Example #1
+Example #1:

-Sequencing Activity
+Card Sequencing Activity

-After you put paper in the recycling bin, it is sorted into different grades.
+• After you put paper in the recycling bin, it is sorted into different grades.
 The grade depends on the fiber length.
 Each time paper is recycled, the fibers become shorter.
 Most paper can be recycled seven times before the fibers become too short.
 After the paper is sorted, it is transported to paper mills for processing.
-The amount of paper recovered is an average of 338 pounds for each person living in the United States.
-This saves many trees.
+The amount of paper recovered is an average of 338 pounds for each person in the United States.
+Recycling saves many trees.

-Activity #4 – Sequencing Blog Posts on Book Units Teacher
+Activity #5 – Sequencing Blog Posts on Book Units Teacher

 See the product that inspired this post.